- — Kosher, Raw, Sproutable, Vegan

 - — Sprouting Seeds, High Germination Rate

-- — High in Vitamins C
+- — A good source of Vitamins C

 Clover seeds produce beautiful green-leafed sprouts that are not only good for your health but also delicious.
 They are exceptionally beneficial for women whose bodies go through significant hormonal changes.